LABORA-INF-UFG/SplitLearning-B5G/README.md

 <p align='center'style="margin-bottom: -4px"><sup>1</sup>Universidade Federal de Goiás - Goiânia, GO - Brazil</p>
 <p align='center' style="margin-bottom: -4px">cleyber.bezerra@discente.ufg.br, rosario.ribeiro@ufg.br, antonio@inf.ufg.br</p>

-# Description
+The repository hosts the full development carried out for the master’s dissertation Split Learning as an enabler of wireless networks for future generations, undertaken within the Academic Master’s Programme in Computer Science at the Institute of Informatics (INF), Federal University of Goiás (UFG), Goiânia.

-The repository contains all the development related to the master's dissertation entitled "Split Learning as an enabler of wireless networks for future generations".
-Being developed through the Academic Master's Course in Computer Science - Goiânia, by the Institute of Informatics (INF) of the Federal University of Goiás (UFG).
+Beyond serving as the dissertation’s experimental foundation, the repository also contains the implementation of SplitLearning-ns3, the network-aware Split Learning architecture introduced in the article SLArch: A Network Metric-aware Split Learning Architecture for B5G/6G Mobile Networks.
+This framework bridges wireless communication metrics — latency, throughput, jitter, packet loss rate, and energy consumption — with distributed training processes.
+In doing so, it enables reproducible and extensible experimentation in B5G/6G scenarios, providing both a research tool and a reference point for future studies.

 # Table of Contents
 - [Article Summary](#getting-started)